julitr0/readflow/docs/screenshot_insights_summary.md

 - Settings and configuration pages
 - Help and support structure

-This gives us a solid foundation for building ReadFlow with confidence that we're addressing the right user needs and creating a competitive product.
+This gives us a solid foundation for building Link to Reader with confidence that we're addressing the right user needs and creating a competitive product.